jyrkioraskari/IFCtoLBD/README.md

 ```

 ## Blog
+### January 02, 2024
+The recommendations was changed to encourage to use one of the last two performant Long-Term Support version of Java (17 or 21).

 ### June 21, 2023
 The new user interface is in the testing phase.
 This is not the final version yet.
 I still test how the filtering can be made smarter.